adamglenn/ur-admissions/content/_index.md

     experiment and innovate.

-    Image of a planaria, a flatworm that can regenerate its entire body, under a fluorescent microscope.
-WVU research, in the [Arnold Lab](https://www.planarnoldlab.com/), is looking at genes that lay the framework for whole body regeneration.
+    <small class="small">Image of a planaria, a flatworm that can regenerate its entire body, under a
+    fluorescent microscope.
+WVU research, in the [Arnold Lab](https://www.planarnoldlab.com/), is looking at genes that lay the framework for whole body regeneration.</small>

     &nbsp;